IDEA Public Schools: History

 In 2012 IDEA opened its first school in San Antonio when former basketball player David Robinson invited IDEA to take over Carver Academy, a private elementary school he had started in 2001; in the next three years IDEA opened five more schools there.

 IDEA's Contract for Charter with the State of Texas was renewed in 2015 and expires in 2025.

 As of 2015 it served about 19,000 students in 36 schools, about 85% of whom were economically disadvantaged.

 In 2016 IDEA was in advanced negotiations to establish schools in El Paso and in Baton Rouge, Louisiana, and received a $16M donation to expand its operations in Austin from three schools to 26 schools.

 In 2018 the San Antonio city government allowed IDEA to issue tax-exempt bonds, which are less expensive than the kinds of bonds it could previously issue.
 San Antonio-area public school districts protested the move, stated that this would cause charter schools to cannibalize them.
 In 2019 IDEA announced plans to expand in the San Antonio area after the United States Department of Education issued it a $116 million grant.
 It also announced plans to establish charter schools in Greater Houston.

 In 2020, co-founder Tom Torkelson resigned from his position as CEO, with fellow co-founder JoAnn Gama taking his place.

-In 2021, Gama, along with Chief Operating Officer Irma Muñoz were fired following an investigation concluding that they were involved in the misuse of funds.
-Board of Directors Chair Al Lopez took over as Acting Superintendent and CEO.
+In 2021, Gama, along with chief operating officer Irma Muñoz, was fired following an investigation concluding that they were involved in the misuse of funds.
+Board of directors chair Al Lopez took over as acting superintendent and CEO.

-Following the death of Lopez in 2022, Collin Sewell took over his position as Chair, Superintendent, and CEO.
-Later, Dr. Jeff Cottrill took over the role of Superintendent.
+Following the death of Lopez in 2022, Collin Sewell took over his position as chair, superintendent, and CEO.
+Later, Dr. Jeff Cottrill took over the roles of superintendent and CEO.